ksu-is/Habit-Tracker/README.md

 ## Road map

 - You may view our roadmap if you'd like to see what we're currently working on.
+- Roadmap is a basis of our schedule, we plan to remain on time with everything!
 ## Team Habits

 - Eduardo Silva